 When it comes to paint, I‘m not so much interested in the reproduction of reality or what we know.
 What really catches my interest is the perception and the idea of something, because we might think we know.
 Therefor my images for example do not need a correct perspective, that does not matter.
 On the contrary, it simply points all the more clearly to a misunderstanding: painting is never beholden to our reality, each painting creates its own individual reality.

 A painting can be just “right” without having to be correct.
 In my paintings I am quite deliberately returning to a demarcation line, dealing with the point where painting is gradually breaking away from the reproduction of reality and has begun again to make assertions from within itself.
+Which includes the fact, that this might be an indicator, thus painting is given a serious role as a counterpart for seeing the world differently.

 Fabian Treiber